gauravj-99/AgriDoc/README.md

 While working on my AI-powered Task Issue Manager, I faced a bug where tasks were being created successfully in the backend but were not appearing correctly on the React frontend.
-I spent time debugging the API response, network requests, and state updates.
-I eventually found that the frontend was expecting a different field name than the backend was returning.
-I fixed the data mapping and updated the state handling,
+I spent time debugging the API response, network requests,